 Adjust Your Budget As Necessary

 Depending on your lifestyle and your current financial standing, you may need to adjust your budget and financial plan.
 As you approach retirement, for example, you might decrease what you are spending on your “wants” and increase the percentage of your income that you are saving.
 You should re-evaluate your budget at least once a year and when you go through a major life change such as a new job, marriage, or having a child.
-Try using a spreadsheet to keep your spending and expenses organized, and working with a financial advisor when the time comes to alter your budget.
+Try using a spreadsheet to keep your spending and expenses organized, and work with a financial professional when the time comes to alter your budget.

 Budget With a Professional